Shelter-in-place goes into effect during emergency situations where it is important to minimize exposure to outdoor hazards.

 Shelter-in-Place (weather) Recommendation

-A severe weather event such as a tornado or wind event during normal operating hours of the college may necessitate you Shelter-in-Place until the threat of bad weather has passed.
+A severe weather event such as a tornado or wind event during normal operating hours of the university may necessitate you Shelter-in-Place until the threat of bad weather has passed.
 Relocating from your normal work area to a space that has no windows or to a lower floor may increase your chances of survival.
 It is recommended that you:

 - Move to the basement of the building- they usually provide the best protection.

 - Move to an interior room with no windows, or a hallway on the lowest floor possible.